paoloantinori/markdown_to_jira/README.md

 - `*.atlassian.com`
 - `*.atlassian.net`

-But you can adjust that list looking inside the extension options.
-Mind that Firefox and Chrome syntaxes are different, in case you are using both, but the default values should be able to guide you.
+But you can edit the list of enabled domains inside the extension options.
+Mind that Firefox and Chrome syntaxes are different, but the default values should be able to guide you.

 You are encouraged to fork the extension and adapt it to your needs or to open a pull request if you wish to contribute back.